ElfIncredible/Twitter-Sentiment-Analysis---NLP/README.md

 - *TfidfVectorizer* is used to convert text data into numerical features.
 - *fit_transform(X_train):* Learns the vocabulary and IDF values from the training data and transforms it into TF-IDF features.
 - *transform(X_test):* Transforms the testing data into TF-IDF features using the same vocabulary and IDF values learned from the training data.

+### Model training - Logistic Regression
+- *LogisticRegression(max_iter=1000):* Initializes the logistic regression model with a maximum of 1000 iterations for optimization.
+- *lr.fit(X_train, y_train):* Trains the model on the training data, adjusting the model parameters to best fit the training features and labels.

+### Model evaluation - Accuracy score
+**Training Data Accuracy:**

+- Measures how well the model fits the training data.
+- High accuracy here might suggest that the model has learned well from the training data.
+However, it could also indicate overfitting if the accuracy is significantly higher than on the testing data.

+**Testing Data Accuracy:**

+- Measures how well the model performs on unseen data.
+- This is a more reliable indicator of the model's ability to generalize to new data.
+A high testing accuracy implies that the model is likely to perform well on real-world data, not just the data it was trained on.

+Training accuracy evaluates the model's fit to the training data, while testing accuracy assesses the model's performance on new data.
+Comparing these two metrics helps identify issues like overfitting or underfitting and provides insights into the model's robustness and generalization capabilities.

+### Saving the trained model
+Save the trained logistic regression model to a file using pickle.
+This is useful for preserving the model so it can be loaded and used later without needing to retrain it.
+The saved model can be deployed or shared for future use.

+### Using the saved model for predictions
+**Loading the Model:**

+The model is loaded using pickle.

+**Prediction and Evaluation:**

+- Predictions are made using the loaded model (loaded).
+- For each test instance, the code prints the actual label, makes a prediction, and prints whether the prediction indicates a "Negative Tweet" or "Positive Tweet."